chrisgriffin1/CS180-Team-Project/src/README.md

 ### User.java

 #### Functionality
-This class is a datamodel that stores information for a single user account.
-It contains a `username` and `password`, which are set in the constructor.
-The constructor includes validation to throw an `IllegalArgumentException` if either the `userName` or `password` is `null`.
+Stores user account information including username and password.
+The constructor validates inputs and throws an `IllegalArgumentException` if either field is `null`.

 #### Testing
 See `UserTest.java`.

 #### Relationships
-The class implements the `IUser` interface.
-It also implements `java.io.Serializable` so that `User` objects can be saved to a file by the `Database` class. `User` objects are stored in an `ArrayList` within the `Database` class and are also part of a `Reservation` object.
+Implements `IUser` interface and `java.io.Serializable` for file persistence.
+Stored in an `ArrayList` within `Database` and used in `Reservation` objects.

 ---

 ### IUser.java

 #### Functionality
-This is the interface for the `User` class.
-It ensures that any `User` object will have public methods for `getUsername()` and `getPassword()`.
+Interface for the `User` class.
+Requires `getUsername()` and `getPassword()` methods.

 #### Testing
 No testing